Category Archives: Conscious Mindset

 • Serious Disease – Stress is known to increase free radicals incidence which leads to the development of serious chronic disease.

 While anxiety is often the effect of stress, not everyone who’s stressed is anxious.
 People who suffer from stress often appear calm.
-So it’s worth learning to recognize other body cues that occur when you’re stressed.
-If you learn to notice and recognize the signs in your body you can take steps to reverse them.
+So it’s important to recognise other body cues that occur when you’re stressed.
+If you learn to notice and recognise the signs in your body, you can take steps to reverse them.

-Do you recognize or experience any of these signs that you are under stress?
+Do you recognise or experience any of these signs that you are under stress?

 • Your neck gets tight and stiff and you develop a tension headache at the base of your skull.